r-hub/blog/content/post/2020-04-29-maintenance/index.md

 ### Run something _before_ you make a change

-Let's build on [a meme](https://knowyourmeme.com/memes/tired-wired) to explain the idea in this subsection
+Let's build on [a meme](https://knowyourmeme.com/memes/tired-wired) to explain the idea in this subsection:

-*  :zzz: Tired: Remember to do things well
+*  :zzz: Tired: Always remember to do things well
 *  :electric_plug: Wired: Use continuous integration to notice wrong stuff
 *  :sparkles: Inspired: Use precommit to not even commit wrong stuff